ckatsak/rlocc/README.md

 $ rlocc file1 ~/dir2 ../file3
 ```

-No command line flags are supported at this time.
+No command line flags or special options are supported at this time.